hoangduytran/blender-manual/manual/sculpt_paint/sculpting/tools/cloth_filter.rst

    Expand
       Expands the cloth's dimensions.
    Pinch
-      Pinches the cloth to the point were the cursor was when the filter started.
+      Pinches the cloth to the point where the cursor was when the filter started.
    Scale
       Scales the mesh as a :doc:`Soft Body </physics/soft_body/index>` using the distance to the origin of the object as scale.